 A tee fitting shall be installed at the downstream of the dispenser fuelling hose and upstream of the nozzle.
 The hose shall be attached to one of the “through” ports of the tee fitting.
 A fast-opening valve shall be installed on the other “through” port.
 The nozzle shall be attached to the “stub” port of the tee.
 The test setup is shown in Figure 2.
-The tank size shall be between 50 l and 249 l.
+The tank size (storage container in Figure 2) shall be between 50 l and 249 l.
 The tee fitting and valve shall have a combined Cv as close as practical to that of the hose.
 A valve permanently mounted inside the dispenser with a Cv less than the hose may be used in place of the temporary test setup.
 For safety reasons, the valve shall be secured so as not to move when the valve is opened to allow full flow.
 The nozzle shall be attached to an appropriate storage container.

 The gas supply pressure to the dispenser shall be maintained at least 90 % of the MOP.
 With the valve closed, the dispenser shall be operated to cause gas to flow into the storage container.
 After the fuelling hose pressure reaches 100 % of the MOP, the test valve shall be opened.
 The dispenser shall cause the flow of gas to stop within 5 s of the opening of the fast-opening valve.
 This test shall be successfully conducted 5 times.